If yes, consider divorce

 The injunction is effective for the petitioner when the case is filed.
 The injunction is effective for the respondent when the petitioner gets a copy to them.
 See the Domestic Relations Injunction web page for more information.

-The petitioner may use OCAP the Online Court Assistance Program to prepare the petition and other documents to file for custody.
-Once in OCAP, choose the option called Custody, Support, or Paternity.
+The petitioner may use MyPaperwork to prepare the petition and other documents to file for custody.
+Once in MyPaperwork, follow the instructions (the interview might be called "Parentage" - that is the right one).

 The petitioner must file for custody with the appropriate district court.
 For information about how to file documents, see the Filing Procedures web page.

 The petitioner must pay a filing fee when they file the papers with the court.
 If they cannot afford the fees they can ask to waive them.
-The OCAP custody program includes an option to ask to waive the fees.
+MyPaperwork includes an option to ask to waive the fees.
 For more information, see our page on Fee Waiver.

 Generally speaking, if the minor children have lived in Utah for six months prior to filing the case, the case is filed with the district court of the county where the children reside.